ethan-vanderheijden/docker-tc-simple/README.md

 Docker Traffic Control recognizes the following labels:

 * `com.docker-tc.enabled` - when set to `1` the container network rules will be set automatically, any other value or if the label is not specified - the container will be ignored
-*  `com.docker-tc.limit` - bandwidth or rate limit for the container, accepts a floating point number, followed by a unit, or a percentage value of the device's speed (e.g. 70.5%).
+*  `com.docker-tc.limit_ingress` - bandwidth or rate limit for traffic entering the container, accepts a floating point number, followed by a unit, or a percentage value of the device's speed (e.g. 70.5%).
 Following units are recognized:
     * `bit`, `kbit`, `mbit`, `gbit`, `tbit`
     * `bps`, `kbps`, `mbps`, `gbps`, `tbps`
     * to specify in IEC units, replace the SI prefix (k-, m-, g-, t-) with IEC prefix (ki-, mi-, gi- and ti-) respectively
+* `com.docker-tc.limit_egress` - same as `limit_ingress` but for traffic leaving the container
 * `com.docker-tc.delay` - length of time packets will be delayed, accepts a floating point number followed by an optional unit:
     * `s`, `sec`, `secs`
     * `ms`, `msec`, `msecs`